-Rod Reed enters his eighth season at the helm of the Tennessee State football program after being named head coach on December 18, 2009.
+Rod Reed enters his ninth season at the helm of the Tennessee State football program after being named head coach on December 18, 2009.
 He served as the associate head coach and defensive coordinator during the 2009 season.

 Reed experienced immediate success as a head coach, leading the Tigers to a win in his debut game, 27-14, over Alabama A&M on Sept.
 4, 2010 in the John Merritt Classic.
 He also broke an eight-game losing streak to Florida A&M, downing the Rattlers, 29-18, in the Atlanta Classic.
 Reed coached six players to All-OVC Teams including safety Eugene Clifford who also was a Sports Network, Phil Steele and BOXTOROW All-American.